Geo-Ahmed-Hamed/FWD-Storefront-Backend/README.md

 - run [npm run test] for tests if your operating system is linux
 - run [npm run test:windows] for tests if your operating system is windows
 - run [npm run start:dev] to run the project

+- to run supertest [to test apis]:
+    - run [npm run start:dev] to run the server
+    - run [npm run test:supertest]

 ## Getting Started